Guinea Food Guide

 Domoda

-Peanut stew popular in Lower Guinea, sharing culinary influences with Liberia and Sierra Leone.
-Features meat simmered in thick peanut sauce with sweet potatoes, tomatoes, and spices.
-Hearty, comforting dish showcasing regional variations.
+A peanut stew common in Lower Guinea, with cooking ties to Liberia and Sierra Leone.
+Meat simmers in a thick peanut sauce with sweet potatoes, tomatoes, and spices.
+Filling and warming, and it varies from place to place.

 Regional Specialties & Local Favorites